oscci/new-theme/_team_members/about_person1.md

 ---

 Person 1 is a great supporter of open science.
-Having studied [this and that], this person is now [doing x].
+Having studied X and Y, person 1 now has a job as researcher at Z. One major interest within reproducibility is meta science and the philosophy of probability.